agolovan/samples/README.md

+# Interview coding samples
-# This project has many interview coding samples plus unit tests to run each sammple
+This project has interview coding samples that I was asked for many years.
+It started as react typescript app, but using react testing library to run each sample.